-(12) A man born Angelo Corraro resigned to end a conflict centered around this city. but was unsuccessful.
-Gil Sánchez Muñoz y Carbón was appointed bishop of Mallorca after abdicating a position of in this city, where he was known as (+) Clement the Eighth.
+(12) Pedro Martinez de Luna lived in this city until he was forced to flee by Geoffrey Boucicaut.
+A man born Angelo Corraro resigned to end one conflict centered around this city but was unsuccessful.
+Gil Sánchez Muñoz y Carbón was appointed bishop (+) of Mallorca after abdicating a position of power in this city, where he was known as Clement the Eighth.
 John the Twenty-second and Gregory the Eleventh were two of the () recognized officials in, for the points, what French city, the home of a namesake "papacy" and subsequent antipopes?